Nate Lowe Player Props: Rangers vs. Mariners

 Nate Lowe At The Plate

-- Lowe will look to extend his six-game hitting streak.
+- Lowe will look to extend his eight-game hitting streak.
 He's batting .286 over the course of his last outings.

-- Lowe has picked up a hit in 27 of 33 games this season, with multiple hits six times.
+- Lowe has reached base via a hit in 29 games this season (of 35 played), and had multiple hits in six of those games.

-- In 12.1% of his games this year, he has gone deep, and 2.7% of his trips to the dish.
+- In 11.4% of his games this season, he has hit a home run, and 2.6% of his trips to the dish.

-- In 54.5% of his games this year, Lowe has had at least one RBI.
-He's picked up more than one in 12.1% and driven in three or more of his team's runs in one contest.
+- In 51.4% of his games this season, Lowe has driven in at least one run.
+In four of those games (11.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

-- In 45.5% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (21.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.